False Blue Indigo

 Table of Contents

 False Blue Indigo is a gorgeous native flower that returns decades of beauty after it is planted once.
-Because it’s a native plant, it easily thrives with minimal care in most Eastern American gardens (especially compared to lawns!).
-In this article, we will discuss how to plant False Blue Indigo, what it looks like throughout the seasons, and share some excellent native flowers to pair with it.
+Because it’s a native plant, it easily thrives with minimal care in most Eastern American gardens (especially compared to lawns).
+In this article, we will discuss how to plant False Blue Indigo and what it looks like throughout the seasons.
+We will also share some excellent native flowers to pair with it.
 Let’s dig in, shall we?

 Why is it called False Blue Indigo?

-Both False and True Indigos are in the pea family and have similar-looking flowers and leaves, but only True Indigo can be made into bright blue dye.
+False and True Indigos are part of the pea family and have similar-looking flowers and leaves, but only True Indigo can be made into bright blue dye.
 (False Blue Indigo makes a dye that’s a muted grayish-blue.)

-While False Blue Indigo isn’t great for dying clothes, it is fantastic for landscaping!
+While False Blue Indigo isn’t great for dying clothes, it is perfect for landscaping.

 Benefits of planting False Blue Indigo

-False Blue Indigo (Baptisia australis) offers so many benefits, making it a fantastic addition to any garden.
+False Blue Indigo (Baptisia australis) offers many benefits, making it a great addition to any garden.
 Some notable benefits of False Blue Indigo include:

 Beauty for minimal gardening attention